radRoy/imageProcessTif/README.md

 - **scale** the tif images down to the desired size
   - Note: Ideally, the scaling factor is determined by an informed choice based on computing resource constraints and U-Net model results.
   - If data from multiple imaging sessions are to be combined into one dataset for unet training, the spatial resolution (voxel size - correspondance between volume of sample and recorded pixel size in 3D, i.e., in respective dimensions) from the two image recordings have to be considered.
 Most likely, training data with a single spatial resolution is desired.
 The spatial resolution of tif images (or probably h5 images just as well) can be determined with Fiji, by opening an image and looking at its info (File > Show Info, or something like), i.e., the `Voxel size: x * y * z pixels per micron^3`.
 I recommend using the `Bio-Formats Importer` to open a tif image of interest as a virtual stack and then `Show Info (Ctrl + I)`, as this will always show the voxel size in xyz-pixels-per-micron^3, no matter how many consecutive scaling steps between the opened and the original unscaled tif iamge.
 (In contrast - this is not recommended to prevent confusion and save reduce image loading time - tif is scaled with Fiji and this tif file is just dragged into Fiji, then `Show Info` will show the voxel size in xyz-pixels-per-pixel^3, referring to the pixel size of the original unscaled image.)
 - **crop** the tif images so that all cropped images have the same size (U-Net can handle different sizes, at least during training, but there will be some complications if different specimens' images are cropped individually).
 This step could be exchanged in order with scaling, but this would be more space and time intensive.
+If data from multiple different imaging sessions are to be combined into one dataset, then the images must have the same spatial resolution (voxel size) before cropping (or the scaling must be completed before cropping, in any case, e.g., when a model able to handle different voxel sizes equivalently on a semantic levels is to be trained).
 - **label** (create binary annotations of) the fluorescently labelled organs / tissues using the appropriate laser channels (channel handling included in labelling ijm script).
 - **format** the autofluorescence channels to the above mentioned input data format (this may involve multiple steps / scripts).
   - 1. order of x, y, z information in tif files (array handling) (TBD verify list order)